Call For Papers

-- You should also include a 100 words précis to be posted on the CTSA website if your paper is accepted.
+- You should also include a 100 words précis that will be posted on the CTSA website should your paper be accepted.

-- Please provide your name and institution and contact information, including e-mail.
+- Include full name and contact information of all participants, including e-mail.

-- Indicate whether you will be requiring A/V equipment.
+- Indicate whether your presenters will be requiring A/V equipment.

 - CTSA guidelines require that those making proposals ordinarily be associate or full members in good standing with their dues paid up.
 Anyone with an associate or full membership application on file can also submit a proposal if they expect to be accepted for membership in the upcoming June convention.